Cucumber Juice: Benefits, Nutrition, And More

 Image: Shutterstock

 Cucumber (Cucumis Sativus.) is part of the Cucurbitaceae family which also includes fruits such as squash, melons, and pumpkins.
 Native to India, cucumber has been used as a source of refreshing food for thousands of years.
+The benefits of cucumbers are numerous, and its juice provides essential nutrients for our health.
 Being rich in various nutrients and medicinal properties, cucumber juice is an ideal drink to boost your immune system and improve your skin health (1).
 With its mildly refreshing taste, cucumber is a versatile fruit used in kitchens across the world.
 Today, cucumber is used in salads, dips, soups, sauces, and even as a refreshing drink on your spa day!

 protip_icon Trivia